-A flowchart of the TEMP subroutine is given in Figure 6.9 - it shows other subroutines called in TEMP.
-The first step taken by CTF, done prior to any subroutine calls, is to determine the fuel pellet and cladding conductivity and specific heat.
+A flowchart of the TEMP subroutine is given in Figure 6.9 with other subroutines called in.
+Firstly, conductivity and specific heat of the fuel pellet and cladding are determined by CTF before any subroutine calls.
 The fuel pellet conductivity is modified to account for cracking, if the fuel degradation model is chosen by the user and if cracking has occurred.
 After this, the GAPHTC array is called to obtain the gap heat transfer coefficient, accounting for radiative and conduction heat transfer.
 This subroutine calls the DEFORM subroutine to determine the new gap thickness and pellet and clad stresses.
-The GTHCON subroutine is called to calculate the actual gas conductivity.
-The GAPHTC subroutine can then calculate the heat transfer coefficient for the gap region.
-Later on in the TEMP routine, the QOXIDE subroutine is called to account for the heat addition to cladding due to zirconium/ water reaction.
-The GAUSS subroutine solves the set of conduction equations for the radial control volumes at a given axial location using Gaussian elimination and backwards substitution.
+The GTHCON subroutine is called to calculate the actual gas conductivity, then, the heat transfer coefficient for the gap region by the GAPHTC subroutine.
+Following, the QOXIDE subroutine is called to account for the heat addition to cladding due to Zirconium/water reaction.
+Lastly, the GAUSS subroutine solves the set of conduction equations for the radial control volumes at a given axial location using Gaussian elimination and backwards substitution.